devlulcas/socially-awkward/README.md

 - [ ] Finish the frontend
 - [ ] Guarantee that the user can only delete its own posts and comments
 - [ ] Add a way to upload images
-- [ ] Make the AwkwardClient better with a corerent API and way to handle errors
 - [ ] Add pagination to the posts and comments